 Reducing TCO, maximising space usage, and improving sustainability with passive optical LAN

-In their webinar which took place on 19 May, Nokia experts showed how a cost-effective, scalable and flexible optical LAN can support all sub-systems in an airport and grow as the airport adopts new digital applications and services in the future.
+In their webinar on 19 May, Nokia will be highlighting how a cost-effective, scalable and flexible optical LAN can support all sub-systems in an airport and grow as the airport adopts new digital applications and services in the future.

-Airports are embracing Industry 4.0 technologies such as industrial IoT, artificial intelligence and machine learning to expand their operational awareness, automate processes and improve their end-to-end efficiency.
+Airports are embracing Industry 4.0 technologies such as industrial Internet of Things (IoT), artificial intelligence (AI) and machine learning to expand their operational awareness, automate processes and improve their end-to-end efficiency.

 As the digital sophistication of the airport increases, the airport local area network (LAN) needs to expand to provide secure, reliable, high-bandwidth connectivity for gate operations, baggage systems, surveillance cameras, kiosks, security systems, biometrics, digital signage and more.

 Today’s business climate calls for a smarter, greener and more cost-efficient way of deploying airport networks.
-Passive optical LAN can help airports address these priorities, while ensuring service reliability and quality of service for all airport stakeholders.
+Passive optical LAN can help airports address these priorities while ensuring reliability and quality of service for all airport stakeholders.

-In a webinar on 19 May, Nokia experts showed how a cost-effective, scalable and flexible optical LAN can support all sub-systems in an airport and grow as the airport adopts new digital applications and services in the future.
+Join us on 19 May for a webinar by Nokia on how a cost-effective, scalable and flexible optical LAN can support all sub-systems in an airport and grow as the airport adopts new digital applications and services in the future.